thenicopanda/egg-boy/README.md

 # egg-boy
 If you are going to use this bot, please make sure to leave credit to me in the `/info`, I've put a decent amount of time into making this bot and getting the API aspect of it to work properly.

+This bot is ran in a way that uses 2 bots, one for commands, and one for the leaderboards.
+Include both tokens in `bot.yaml` and then make sure to run `main.py` and `main2.py` to ensure everything works correctly.
 ## Api
 This repository contains code for accessing the 'API' of the game Egg, Inc. Files of note are `ei.py, ei_pb2.py, tools.py, as well as ei.proto`.
 Between these 4 files you should be able to figure out how to use the API to make any calls you may need.
 All that I'm showing you how to do is a basic request to get somebody's backup.
 ## Requirements